 - New Relic Java agent JFR service (RECOMMENDED) - JFR monitoring built into the flagship New Relic Java agent.
-No additional setup is needed, simply install the Java agent, make sure that the JFR service is enabled, and JFR data will flow into the same APM application as the Java agent.
+No additional setup is needed, simply install the Java agent, make sure that the JFR service is enabled, and JFR data will flow into the same application as the Java agent.
 Requires New Relic Java agent version 7.0.0+.

 - Standalone process - Run the

 jfr-daemonas a standalone process and configure it to monitor an existing Java process using remote JMX.

 - Standalone Java agent - Attach the

 jfr-daemonto your Java process as a Java agent.
 A lightweight alternative to the New Relic Java agent.